anjankumarayyadapu/BCS/_pages/Body of Work.md

 - Enabling advanced analytics capabilities for improved loan performance assessment, default prediction, and mortgage approval optimization.
 - Ensuring compliance with financial industry regulations, including encryption, security monitoring, and governance policies.

-Additionally, I was responsible for ensuring that stakeholders—including business leaders, compliance teams, and IT personnel—were aligned on the goals, risks, and expected benefits of the migration.
+Additionally, I was responsible for ensuring that stakeholders including business leaders, compliance teams, and IT personnel were aligned on the goals, risks, and expected benefits of the migration.

 ## Action: